marija-kara/Self_driving_car/README.md

 [<img src="https://github.com/marija-kara/Self_driving_car/blob/main/pictures/Screenshot%202021-08-10%20010736.png" width="500" height="400"/>](http://www.youtube.com/watch?v=Gl6daRTwBYQ "Final project - Udacity Self Driving Car - full drive")

-### Conclusions
+### Conclusion

 Summarizing, this was a really interesting and at the same time challenging project to work on.
-The models that performed best on 1 track did poorly on Track_2, hence we probably need to try new image augmentation and preprocessing function for better performance.
+The models that performed best on 1 track did poorly on Track_2, hence we probably need to try additional image augmentation and preprocessing functions for better performance.